Rhys Weston: Cardiff City

 In the 2004–05 season, the first season of the Championship, he played 25 games.
-In April 2005 he suffered an ankle injury which sidelined him for the rest of the season.
+In April 2005, he suffered an ankle injury that sidelined him for the rest of the season.
 At the end of the season Weston was one of five players who took "substantial reductions in their wages" (20%) in order to pave the way for the arrival of Darren Purse.
 This was the beginning of the end of his career with the "Bluebirds", as new manager Dave Jones did not "fancy" Weston as a player.
 Jones told him he was transfer-listed, though no offers were received for the full-back.
 In the 2005–06 season Weston appeared in 30 league games – this was in part due to some defensive departures from the previous season.
 In July 2006, he was left out of the club's pre-season tour of Canada.
 Cardiff were consistently in mid-table throughout the season, though Weston's time at Cardiff was limited and he played his final game for the club on 22 August 2006, in a 2–0 defeat by League Two Barnet in the League Cup, being replaced by youngster Darcy Blake at half time.
 Weston was released at the end of the month after his contract was cancelled by mutual consent and joined Norwegian side Viking in the Tippeligaen on a short-term deal.

 Viking FK and Port Vale

 His only match with the Stavanger-based club lasted just twelve minutes, as Weston dislocated his shoulder and was taken off during a league fixture against Brann.
 With the Viking manager sacked just four days after Weston's arrival, the incoming manager did not speak English, and so did not offer Weston a contract.
 Upon returning to the United Kingdom, Dave Jones refused to let him train with Cardiff, and so he instead began training with Yeovil Town.

 Weston signed with League One side Port Vale in February 2007 after a period on trial, signing a contract that paid a fourth of the wages he was being paid at Cardiff.
-He played fifteen games under Martin Foyle before being released at the end of the season.
+He played 15 games under Martin Foyle before being released at the end of the season.
 Foyle had told him he wanted a more attacking full-back, though would go on to tell a BBC interviewer that Weston's "attitude was wrong".
 Weston believed the real reason was down to money.